erikarthur/P2_Tournament/README.md

 + tournament_test.py

 **myTourney.py**
     creates and runs a 17 player tournament.
-Shows odd numbers with byes and non powers of 2 for participants
+Shows support of odd numbers with byes and non powers of 2 for participants

 **setup.sh**
     sets up the database, tables and views in postgres